daviemakz/risen-js/README.md

 ### Extra Notes

 It’s worth noting that this framework _intentionally_ has a function which blocks the event loop while calculating the prime numbers as well as using `renderToString` which is also synchronous.
 This is to demonstrate that blocking a service will not stop Risen.JS serving content and routing requests to their destinations.

-Of course, you should design your services in a way which does not block your "service" from receiving and processing new requests.
-This package is built with that assumption in mind so it’s worth noting.
+Of course, you should design your services in a way which does not block your service instances from receiving and processing new requests.

+_This package is built with that assumption in mind so it’s worth noting._

 # Documentation:

 ## Terminology:

 `Service core` - This is the core process which manages all other services.
 Communication to the services from express and between micro services always pass through this process first.
 `Micro services / services` - This would be a service you have already defined.
 `Service instances` - These are copies of a particular service, a micro service needs at-least one instance (by default) to be started.
 `Risen instances` - These are distinct instances of the Risen.JS framework.
+`HTTP route handlers` - These functions are applied to express routes and connect express with the framework.
 `Risen.JS` - Refers to the combination of the `service core` and `micro services` working under framework.

 ## API Methods

-`defineService(name, operations, options)`: Please see the [Defining A Server](#defining-a-service) section for more details.
+`defineService(name, operations, options)` - Please see the [Defining A Server](#defining-a-service) section for more details.
-`startServer()`: After you have configured your server you use this method to start the server.
+`startServer()` - After you have configured your server you use this method to start the server.
 It does nothing if you are in `client` mode.
-`sendRequest()`: This method is available from the service instance(s), service core and HTTP route handlers.
+`sendRequest(commandBody, serviceName, keepSocketAlive, customRisenJSTarget, openSocket, callback)` - This method is available from the service instance(s), service core and HTTP route handlers.
 This is the only function which allows communication between the different processes.

-### defineService()
+### defineService(...args)

 This is discussed in more detail [here](#defining-a-service).